 Wrapping It Up

 We’ve covered a lot of ground.
-From advances in recruiting to the onset of a new market, the HR technology landscape is undergoing significant change and transformation.
+From advances in recruiting technology to the onset of a new market, trends in HR technology are driving significant change and transformation in the landscape.

 Change will keep coming.
 The speed at which your organization can keep pace will play a key role in defining your place in the market.

-If you need help navigating the ever-evolving world of HR software, be sure to check out our free analyst comparison report.
+If you need help navigating the ever-evolving world of HR technology, be sure to check out our free analyst comparison report for relevant software solutions.
 You can also use our proprietary selection management platform to find the right HR system based on customized requirements.

-What are the top trends you see affecting the HR tech landscape?
+What are the top technology trends you see affecting the HR landscape?
 Did we miss anything?
 Share your insights and thoughts in the comments!

 Contributing Thought Leaders